lisp-wg/wg-charter/charter.md

 ## Proposed Charter: Tentative Milestones

-1. November 2023: Submit LISP Name Encoding document to the IESG for consideration
+1. November 2023: Submit LISP Name Encoding document to the IESG for consideration (Extension)
-2. March 2024: Submit LISP Reliable Transport document to the IESG for consideration
+2. March 2024: Submit LISP Reliable Transport document to the IESG for consideration (Map Server Reliable Transport)
-3. March 2024: Submit LISP Yang model document to the IESG for consideration
+3. March 2024: Submit LISP Yang model document to the IESG for consideration (Yang Models)
-4. March 2024: Submit LISP Traffic Engineering document to the IESG for consideration
+4. March 2024: Submit LISP Traffic Engineering document to the IESG for consideration (Extension)
-5. March 2024: Submit LISP Geo-Coordinates document to the IESG for consideration
+5. March 2024: Submit LISP Geo-Coordinates document to the IESG for consideration (Mobility)
-7. November 2024: Submit LISP NAT Traversal document to the IESG for consideration
+6. November 2024: Submit LISP NAT Traversal document to the IESG for consideration (NAT Traversal)
-8. November 2024: Submit LISP DDT bis document to the IESG for consideration
+7. November 2024: Submit LISP DDT bis document to the IESG for consideration (Moving to Standard Track)
-9. November 2024: Submit LISP LCAF bis document to the IESG for consideration
+8. November 2024: Submit LISP LCAF bis document to the IESG for consideration (Moving to Standard Track)
-10. March 2025: Submit LISP Privacy and Security document(s) to the IESG for consideration
+9. March 2025: Submit LISP Privacy and Security document(s) to the IESG for consideration (Privacy and Security)
-11. March 2025: Submit LISP External Connectivity document(s) to the IESG for consideration
+10. March 2025: Submit LISP External Connectivity document(s) to the IESG for consideration (LISP External Connectivity)
-12. July     2025: Submit LISP Mobility document(s) to the IESG for consideration
+11. July 2025: Submit LISP Mobility document(s) to the IESG for consideration (Mobility)
-13. November 2025: Submit LISP Multicast document(s) to the IESG for consideration
+12. November 2025: Submit LISP Multicast document(s) to the IESG for consideration (Moving to Standard Track)
-14. March 2026: Submit LISP Applicability document(s) to the IESG for consideration
+13. March 2026: Submit LISP Applicability document(s) to the IESG for consideration (LISP Applicability)
-15. November 2026: Wrap-Up or recharter
+14. November 2026: Wrap-Up or recharter